 Minnetrista, MN 55364

-Hours: The barn is open only for scheduled events such as Spring Into Farming and Saturday Mornings on the Farm (ongoing April & May).
+Hours: The barn is open only for scheduled events such as Spring Into Farming and Saturday Mornings on the Farm (typically ongoing through spring and summer).
 Please note that the activities available on your visit may vary.
 The visitor center is open Monday–Saturday, 9:00 AM–5:00 PM

 Sunday, 12:00–5:00 PM.